ersanchez/instructional-design/licensing/outline.md

 ## Creative Commons (CC)

-* Varying levels of granting rights to the end user
+* Different levels of rights granted to the end user

 ### CC License Adders